DSPN/DataStaxDay/README.md

 ```
 > Take a look at the trace output.
 Look at all queries and contact points.
 What you're witnessing is both the beauty and challenge of distributed systems.

 Let's compare a lower consistency level.
-Use the following command, followed by the same query as before:
+Use the following command:

 ```
 consistency local_quorum